rauc/rauc/docs/concept/update-concept.rst

 content and installs the update.

-Installing the update means either calling an *update handler* included in the bundle (if provided) or using a default handler script that performs the update based on information about the available slots and versions.
+Installing the update means either calling an *update handler* included in the bundle (if provided) or using a default handler that performs the update based on information about the available slots and versions.